 For a student to be considered Homeschooled at St. Ambrose Religious Education we will need the following:

 1) Parent/Guardian is committing to go over the Curriculum on a weekly basis including attending Mass on Sunday or Saturday Vigil and Holy Days of Obligation.

-2) Register online (see link or QR code above) or in Person.
+2) Register online or in person - contact Ruth Lowe, Director of Religious Education at firstname.lastname@example.org or 385-446-6581 for registration options and details.
 Registration fees (paid by check) can be dropped off at the Vaughan Center mail drop or at the Rectory.

 3) If the student is in a Sacramental year they must of already completed their first year of Catechism/Religious Education as each Sacrament requires 2 years of study.

 4) Student is a practicing Catholic and if looking to make their Confirmation, will choose a Practicing Catholic as their Sponsor.

 5) Student and Parent/Guardian will attend required Meetings and Retreats.

 6) Curriculum will be handed out on September 12 at Cosgriff Gymnasium.
 Please do not write in the Books or Family guides as they are to be returned at the end of the school year.
 Workbooks are for the Student to keep and expected to fill out as proof that the curriculum was completed.